A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-Given a fully confirmed GPI model, the goal becomes to search the entire domain $X$ for regions containing points $x$ that have non-negligible probabilities for $Z(x)$ to cross a given threshold; these are referred to as \emph{critical regions} that contain \emph{critical data points}.
-As $X$ might have a relatively high dimension $n$ (higher than the $n = 2$ or $3$ typically encountered in geostatistics), a good GPI model might require a relatively large initial sample $S$, which can lead to substantially slower kriging interpolation computations.
+Given a fully confirmed GP model, the goal of the third step is to search the $n$-dimensional domain $X$ for regions containing points $x$ that have non-negligible probabilities for $Y(x)$ to cross a given threshold (see MPE definition below) and must be added to the test measurements.
+These regions are referred to as \emph{critical regions} and the contained points as \emph{critical data points}.
+As $X$ might have a relatively high number of dimensions, a good GP model might need a relatively large initial sample $S$, which can lead to substantially slower kriging computations.
 It is therefore essential to establish an algorithm that identifies the critical regions of $X$ efficiently.
-This requires an algorithm that exploits the available information -- as contained in the GPI model -- to perform its task.
-The proposed algorithm relies on the \emph{delta measure}, which is introduced next.
+This requires an algorithm that exploits the available information -- as contained in the GP model -- to perform its task.
+The proposed algorithm relies on the delta function $\delta_p$ (estimate of the shortest distance from a measured point to points where the conditionally estimated value has a probability $p$ of exceeding a given level; introduced in the \textit{Supporting Information}).